azizn03/k8s-timestamp/README.md

 #### Prerequisites

-Ensure this is ran in a unix based terminal with access to the following packages.
+Ensure this is ran on a unix based terminal with access to the following packages.

  - Terraform => 1.1.0